shinolab/autd3-library-software/README.md

 * This repository is forked from [old version](https://github.com/shinolab/autd)

-* There is also [version 3.1-rc](https://github.com/shinolab/autd3.1) which is equipped with the a high-speed amp/phase switching feature up to 1.28MHz.
+* There is also [version 3.1-rc](https://github.com/shinolab/autd3.1) which is equipped with a high-speed amp/phase switching feature up to 1.28MHz.

 * For more details, refer to [Wiki](https://github.com/shinolab/autd3-library-software/wiki)